louis-agyapong/manyapp/README.md

-# Django Project Template
+# Django ManyToMany Playground

-Django project template
+Playing with Django Many to Many Relationships